Gabriellakg/Portfolio/README.md

 # Biology Research

-Thi project is a concise showcase of my skills and achievements in IT.
+This project is a concise showcase of my skills and achievements in IT.
 It highlights key projects, technical expertise, and professional growth.

 ## Description